-The sciences of physic and astronomy were cultivated with some degree of reputation; but if we except the inimitable Lucian, an age of indolence
+The sciences of physic and astronomy were cultivated with some degree of reputation; but if we except

-P. 72.
-Lucian, an age of indolence passed away without producing a single writer of genius, who deserved the attention of posterity.
+P. 72. the inimitable Lucian, an age of indolence passed away without producing a single writer of genius, who deserved the attention of posterity.

-A sandy desert, alike destitute of wood and water, skirts along the doubtful confine of Syria, from the Euphrates to the Red Sea.
+A sandy desert, alike destitute of wood and P. 31. the doubtful confine of Syria, water, skirts along the doubtful confine of Syria, from the Euphrates to the from the Euphrates to the from the Euphrates to the Ped Sea. from the Euphrates to the Red Sea.

-The spirit of improvement had passed the Alps and been felt even in the woods of Britain, which were gradually leared away to open a free space for convenient and elegant habitations.
+The spirit of improvement had passed the Alps P. 61. had passed the Alps and been and been felt even in the woods of Britain, which felt even in the woods of were gradually leared away to open a free space were gradually leared away to open a free space for convenient and elegant habitations.

-The sciences of physic and astronomy were successfully cultivated by the Greeks; the observations of Ptolemy and the writings of Galen are studied by those who have improved their discoveries and corrected their errors; but if we except the inimitable Lucian, this age of indolence passed away without having produced a single writer of original genius, or who excelled in the arts of elegant composition.
+The sciences of physic and astronomy were successfully cultivated by the Greeks: the observations of Ptolemy and the writings of Galen are studied by those who have improved their discoveries and corrected their errors; but if we except the inimitable Lucian, this age of indolence passed away without having produced a single writer of original genius, or who excelled in the arts of elegant composition.

 It may be noticed in this connection that at a later period Gibbon set to work to revise the second edition, but did not get further than p.
-32 of the first volume. $\frac{1}{2}$ His own copy with autograph marginal notes was exhibited last year, on the occasion of the Gibbon Centenary, by the Royal Historical Society, and is to be seen in the British Museum.
+32 of the first volume.
+1 His own copy with autograph marginal notes was exhibited last year, on the occasion of the Gibbon Centenary, by the Royal Historical Society, and is to be seen in the British Museum.
 The corrections and annotations are as follows: -